lukes/nano-stream-ws/README.md

 A tiny and performant websocket server that streams block data from a [nano currency](https://nano.org/) node.

-It builds on the socket stream of block data set up by the [nano-stream-x](https://github.com/lukes/nano-stream-x) library, which is packaged in this library as a dependency.
+It builds on the socket stream of block data set up by the [nano-stream-x](https://github.com/lukes/nano-stream-x) library.

 ## Installation